ExpressAI/AI-Gaokao/README.md

 ```
 explainaboard --task conditional-generation --dataset gaokao2018_np1 --sub_dataset writing-essay --metrics bleu --system_outputs ./data/system_outputs/rst_writing_essay.tsv > report.json
 ```
-Notably, here we temporarily use the evaluate metric `bleu`.
-But if you want to the your generated essay being evaluated by human (high-school teachers), see below.
+**Notably, here we temporarily use the evaluation metric `bleu`.
+But if you want your generated essay being evaluated by human (high-school teachers), you can send us**
+* the name of your submitted systems
+* your explainaboard account (i.e., email)
+Then we will find qualified evaluators for you.